Zoey Gong: Healing Through Food & TCM

 “Boosting immunity” is really an exaggerated claim, in my opinion.
 If we generally lead healthy lifestyles and understand where the imbalances are in our body, then we will be able to protect our body against many external pathogens.
 But here’s a great tonic for flu protection:

-Also, medicinal mushrooms like Reishi (or Lingzhi), Lion’s Mane, Chaga, Cordyceps are great choices too.
+Also, medicinal mushrooms like Reishi (or Lingzhi), Lion’s Mane, Chaga, and Cordyceps are great choices too.

 If you liked Zoey’s story, there’s plenty more to come.
 Just hit the ‘Sign Up’ button at the bottom to receive the latest round-up.